 VGA screen type: select the VGA monitor type to emulate.
 Color, Grayscale, Amber, Green and White phosphor monitors can be selected.

 CGA/PCjr/Tandy/EGA/(S)VGA overscan: add an overscan border around the display.
 This border is only added when emulating the specified video hardware types.

 Change contrast for monochrome display: optimize the contrast of monochrome CGA monitors for 4-color operation.

-This menu lists all storage drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive’s icon on the status bar.
+This menu lists all storage drives and network cards attached to the emulated machine, and provides the same controls that are accessible by clicking the respective device’s icon on the status bar.

 Settings: open the Settings window to configure the emulated machine.

 Update status bar icons: enable the activity lights on status bar icons.
 Unchecking this option may improve emulation performance on low-end host systems.

 Enable Discord integration: enable Discord Rich Presence.
 86Box shares the emulated machine’s name, model and CPU with other Discord users.

 Integration requires the Discord desktop app, running on x86 or x64 Windows,